 Participants work in “home” groups, jointly solving the task assigned to the group;

-Each member of the group is an “expert” on a particular topic;
+Each group member is an “expert” on a specific topic;

-After a short discussion in the group, the "experts" break up into "expert" groups, each of which brings together experts in one area and discusses this side of the problem;
+After a short discussion in the group, the “experts” disperse into “expert” groups, in each of which experts in one field gather and discuss this side of the problem;

 Then the “experts” return to their “home” groups and report to the groups on the work done in the expert group.

-Within the groups, identify experts - you can distribute multi-colored cards and designate with the same cards the places where the “expert” groups gather.
+Identify experts within the groups - you can distribute multi-colored cards and use the same cards to mark the gathering places of the “expert” groups.

-Inform the time for work of "house" groups and "expert" groups.
+Inform the time for work of “home” groups and “expert” groups.

 Repeat the task.

-After the end of the work, representatives of the “home” groups present a group decision.
+After finishing the work, representatives of the “home” groups present a group decision.

 Summarize.
-Ask what was the contribution of different "experts" to the overall solution?
-What is the difference between the work of "home" and "expert" groups?
+Ask what was the contribution of the various “experts” to the overall decision?
+What is the difference between the work of “home” and “expert” groups?

-Additional information: if a sufficiently complex problem is being considered, several rounds of work of “house” and “expert” groups can be done.
+Additional information: If a fairly complex problem is being considered, several rounds of “house” and “expert” groups can be done.

 TV talk show style discussion